livelifelively/documentation-driven-development-tools/src/workflows/task-pre-implementation-review.md

     - Check for any supplementary materials.

-2.  **AI Assistant's Action: Synthesize and Recommend**
+2.  **AI Assistant's Action: Synthesize, Recommend, and Document**

-    - Provide a final summary of all findings from the previous phases, organized by family.
+    - **Synthesize Findings**: Consolidate the reports from all previous phases into a single, comprehensive summary.
-    - Conclude with a clear recommendation:
+    - **Provide Recommendation**: Conclude with a clear "Go", "Go with Conditions", or "No-Go" recommendation.
-      - **Go:** The task is well-defined, compliant, and ready for implementation.
-      - **Go with Conditions:** The task is mostly ready, but requires specific, minor amendments before implementation.
-      - **No-Go:** The task has significant issues and requires a major revision.
+    - **Generate Artifact**: Create and save a `pre-implementation-review.md` file in the task's artifact directory (`docs/workflow/<task_id>/`).
+This document will contain the full, consolidated report and the final recommendation, serving as the formal record of the review.
+    - The AI then presents the path to this new report to the Human Developer.

 3.  **Human's Action: Make the Final Decision**
     - Review the AI's final recommendation.